TriplePanicLabs/grindurus-protocol/README.md

 3. URUS - implements all URUS algorithm logic
 4. Registry - storage of quote tokens, base tokens and oracles
 5. GRETH - ERC20 token that stands as incentivization for `grind` and implements the index of collected profit
-6. Strategy - logic that utilize URUSCore + interaction with onchain protocols like AAVE and Uniswap
+6. Strategy - logic that utilize URUS + interaction with onchain protocols like AAVE and Uniswap
-7. StrategyFactory - factory, that and deploys ERC1967Proxy of strategy as isolated smart contract
+7. StrategyFactory - factory, that and deploys ERC1967Proxy of Strategy as isolated smart contract with liquidity
 8. IntentsNFT - intents for grind, that reads data from PoolsNFT
 9. GRAI - ERC20 token, that tokenize grinds on intent
 10. GrinderAI - gateway for AI agent to interact with PoolsNFT and GRAI